Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Neural Networks fundamentals

 \acrfull{ml} models exploit computers' capabilities of learning from past experiences (the input data) in order to make predictions.
 In this paper, we perform regression tasks, i.e., we predict the value of a continuous variable.
 These algorithms fall into the category of supervised learning because the models are trained with both features (input data) and labels (output data).
 For this, we use \acrfull{nn}, more specifically \acrfull{dnn}, a subclass of ML algorithms that use multiple layers to iteratively extract information from the training dataset.
-The signal travels from the input to the output layer, passing through the intermediate hidden layers, and this process is repeated multiple times. \acrshort{dnn} have the capability of modeling complex nonlinear relationships and are therefore suited for the problem we want to solve in this paper.
+In each iteration, the signal travels from the input to the output layer, passing through the intermediate hidden layers. \acrshort{dnn} have the capability of modeling complex nonlinear relationships and are therefore suited for the problem we want to solve in this paper.
 A \acrshort{nn} has several components; all layers are conformed by nodes where the computation happens.
 The input data to each layer is combined with coefficients, also called weights, that either amplify or dampen the input.
-An activation function will then assimilate this information to determine whether the node should be activated and the signal passed through the network.
+An activation function will then transform the weighted sum of the inputs to the neuron and pass on this information to the next layer or provide the predicted residual for the last layer.
 This way, different layers are able to apply different transformations to their inputs.

-When we train a \acrshort{nn}, we adjust the weights to minimize the error, which traduces to reducing the MAE or the MSE:
+When we train a \acrshort{nn}, we adjust the weights to minimize the loss function, which traduces to reducing the MAE or the MSE:

 The training starts from random parameters updated for each learning iteration (epoch) to minimize the cost.
-The learning rate is one of the key parameters we have to tune; it defines how quickly we move toward the minimum.
+The learning rate is one of the key parameters we have to tune; it defines how quickly we move toward a local minimum.
 A too large learning rate can overshoot, while a too small learning rate will require more iterations.
 Other important training parameters to consider in the design of the models' architecture are the number of layers and nodes per layer.
 However, it may only be feasible to test some combinations of parameters due to computational cost.

 A popular metric for measuring the model performance is the \acrfull{rmse}: